 * Send or take a fantastic Patriotic Party Pack to a favorite host.

-* Take an instant or digital photo of your guests with your own Uncle Sam, Lady Liberty or Betsy Ross impersonator.
+* Take a photo of your guests with your Uncle Sam, Lady Liberty or Betsy Ross impersonators.

-Take a collection of party goodies in a beautiful American Flag container as a hostess gift that doubles as a wall decor later.
+* Take a collection of party goodies in a beautiful American Flag Basket as a hostess gift that doubles as a wall decor later.

 * Let your party be a flag-waver they'll remember with their own Old Glory .